RonasIT/laravel-swagger/readme.md

 For correct working of plugin you have to dispose all the validation rules in the rules() method of `YourRequest` class, which must be connected to the controller via DependencyInjection.
-In annotation of custom request you can specify summary and description.
-Plugin will take validation rules from your request and use it as description of input parameter.
+In annotation of custom request you can specify Plugin will take validation rules from your request and use it as description of input parameter.
  ```php
  <?php